dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The new code is step 2.5 which was transparently inserted between steps 2 and 3

-Note the call to the function AWS_ISSUE_batch_rehydrate_after_watchdog(ec2_client, instance_ids) This is where the main part of the new code logic resides.
+Note the call to the function AWS_ISSUE_batch_rehydrate_after_watchdog(ec2_client, instance_ids)

-This function is in the secction further below.
+This is where the main part of the new code logic resides per the Code implemenation design section above.

 ```